dimasmds/instances-container/README.md

     npm install instances-container

 ## The Simplest Example
-The simplest way to use instance container is looks like this:
+The simplest way to use an instance container looks like this:

 ```JavaScript
 const { createContainer } = require('instances-container');